Elizabeth of Palatinate-Zweibrücken

 Elisabeth, Princess of Anhalt-Bernburg (née Countess Elisabeth of Palatinate-Zweibrücken; 22 March 1642 – 18 April 1677) was the consort of Victor Amadeus, Prince of Anhalt-Bernburg.

-Biography
+Early life and ancestry

-Countess Elisabeth of Palatinate-Zweibrücken was born in Meisenheim on 22 March 1642 to Frederick, Count Palatine of Zweibrücken and Anna Juliane of Nassau-Saarbrücken.
-She was a member of the House of Palatinate-Zweibrücken, a cadet branch of the House of Wittelsbach.
+Countess Elisabeth of Palatinate-Zweibrücken was born in Meisenheim on 22 March 1642 to Frederick, Count Palatine of Zweibrücken and his wife, Countess Anna Juliane of Nassau-Saarbrücken (1617–1667).
+By birth, she was a member of the House of Palatinate-Zweibrücken, a cadet branch of an old Bavarian House of Wittelsbach.